Voluntary work in Morocco

 Morocco is filled with ancient cities comprised of coastlines, deserts and skyscrapers.
-The Islamic country is influenced by westernisation due to its close proximity to Europe, though more developed than other African countries, Morocco is still working on improving women's rights, offering help to orphaned children and developing the local communities.
+The Islamic country is influenced by westernization due to its close proximity to Europe, though more developed than other African countries, Morocco is still working on improving women’s rights, offering help to orphaned children and developing the local communities.
 There are endless opportunities for those looking for voluntary work in Morocco, and they will always get the chance to experience the local culture.

-Rabat: Rabat is the capital of Morocco and the second largest city in the country.
+Rabat is the capital of Morocco and the second largest city in the country.
 Located on the Atlantic coast, there are so many things to explore in Rabat.
 Popular voluntary work in Rabat includes health and child care, working in orphanages, teaching English and community development.

-Tangier: Tangier is a city in the North of Morocco, which is just a short ferry trip away from Spain.
+Tangier is a city in the North of Morocco, which is just a short ferry trip away from Spain.
 Whilst Tangier is the closest part of Morocco to Europe, the city is still filled with Islamic culture, the Kasbah and the historical Sultan’s palace.
 Those who choose to volunteer here will have a huge range of choice of opportunities.

-The largest city in Morocco is Casablanca, which is one of the most industrial and economic centres in Africa.
+The largest city in Morocco is Casablanca, which is one of the most industrial and economic centers in Africa.
 The city has a much more modern atmosphere to Rabat and Tangier, with contemporary architecture and less ancient artifacts.
 Popular voluntary work in Morocco includes education and teaching English.

-Volunteering in Morocco
+Volunteering projects in Morocco